nevecallaway/startup/notes.md

 ## React Part 2: Reactivity

 Deployed simon-react to simon.portraitportal.me successfully after debugging using browser.
+Then added reactivity to each app component, and completed deploying those files to server.

 ## Midterm Study Guide